 The vital thing to note here is that the typical customer passes through five decision-making stages or steps in their purchasing cycle.

 So, please do not be surprised if you come across some articles mentioning seven stages rather than five.
-Regardless, these five processes below are usually present in either model.
+Regardless, these five processes are usually present in either model.

 The five steps in the consumer decision-making process are: